nand2mario/tangcore/README.md

 TangCore is a comprehensive FPGA gaming distribution that brings classic gaming systems to Sipeed Tang FPGA boards.
 It combines multiple high-quality gaming cores into a single package with an easy-to-use menu system.

+Please [file an issue](https://github.com/nand2mario/tangcore/issues) if you run into any problems, like game compatibility and display glitches.

 ## 🎮 Supported Systems

 <div align="center">